WWDCNotes/Content/CONTRIBUTING.md

 ```

 > Use exactly this format including the `../../../` prefix to make it possible to preview the images both on the website and on GitHub.
-> You can place the `[refrence-name]: <link>` part at the end of the document or inline, there's no strict rulem, both will work.
+> You can place the `[reference-name]: <link>` part at the end of the document or inline, there's no strict rulem, both will work.

-NOTE: When taking screenshots from sessions to include here, make sure to crop any presenters out of the image to respect their privacy.
+### Guidelines for Incorporating Images and Screenshots

+1. **Privacy Considerations**: Prioritize presenter privacy by cropping out any individuals from the screenshots.

+2. **Image Quality**: Maintain high-quality screenshots that remain clear and crisp even on larger displays like external monitors or MacBooks, avoiding any pixelation.

+3. **Image Resizing for Server Optimization**: To optimize server load, follow these steps to resize images:

+   **On a Mac**:
+   a.
+Open the image in Preview.
+   b.
+Utilize the selection tool to crop unnecessary portions, like black bars at the top and bottom, by dragging with the mouse.
+   c.
+Crop the selected area using `Command + K`.
+   d.
+Save the edited image.
+   e.
+For exporting, either choose `File > Export`, pick `JPG` format, assign a filename, and save it in the designated WWDC folder on your Mac.

+   **Or**, you can right-click on the screenshot (typically a PNG file), then select: `Quick Actions -> Convert Image`.

+   **On an iPad**:
+   The Photo app on an iPad doesn't directly support image resizing.
+However, you can use the **Shortcut** app ([Link](https://apps.apple.com/us/app/shortcuts/id915249334)) to create a custom shortcut.
+This will allow you to automate the resizing process for your images.
+When preparing images for the web and MacBook Pro displays, for web use, common sizes include 1920x1080 (Full HD), 2560x1440 (2K), and 3840x2160 (4K) for background images or banners.
+But widths around **800 to 1200 pixels** are often suitable for accommodating various screen sizes without excessive resizing and a resolution of ** 72 pixels per inch (PPI)** is generally sufficient.

 ### Ensure no one else works on it in parallel